Applications for project information memoranda (PIMs)

 There are some important requirements to be aware of:

-• The PIM must be issued within 20 working days of receiving an application.
+• Under s (1AA), the PIM must be issued within 20 working days of receiving an application.

 • A PIM can be reissued where a territorial authority considers that an error or omission has occurred within the original processing timeframe.

-• A PIM must notify the requirement to obtain an evacuation scheme under the Fire Service Act 1975, where necessary.
+• A PIM must notify the requirement to obtain an evacuation scheme under the Fire and Emergency New Zealand Act 2017, where necessary.

-• A PIM must include a statement that the New Zealand Historic Places Trust has been notified (where applicable).
+• A PIM must include a statement that the Heritage New Zealand/Pouhere Taonga has been notified (where applicable).

 • A territorial authority may attach a development contribution notice to a PIM.